 Blepharitis is inflammation of the edges of the eyelids, possibly with thickening scales, crusts, shallow ulcers, or redness and swelling at the edges of the eyelids.

-Blepharitis tends to recur and stubbornly resist treatment.
-It is inconvenient and unattractive but usually does not damage the cornea or result in loss of vision.
+Most types of blepharitis tends to recur and stubbornly resist treatment.
+Blepharitis is inconvenient and unattractive but usually does not damage the cornea or result in loss of vision.
 Occasionally, ulcerative blepharitis can result in a loss of the eyelashes, scarring of the eyelid margins, and, rarely, even inflammation affecting the cornea.